galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

     * create relevant tools and software
     * define special data formats
     * manage big data (specific to your domain?)
-    * solve issues related to sharing and reproducibility of the computation and results
+    * share and reproduce the processes and the results of your work
     * obtain the optimal computational resources for achieving your goals

 2. Administer your group